Rvhoyos/QuackedSMP/README.md

 You can manage the server configuration in-game using a visual interface:
 -   **Open Menu**: `/smp config`
--   **Features**: Adjust claim limits, teleport warmups, message intervals, and skill leveling curves via a Chest GUI.
+-   **Features**: Adjust claim limits, teleport warmups, message intervals, and skill leveling curves via a GUI.
 -   **Factory Reset**: Shift-Click the red powder in the config menu or use `/smp config reset` to restore all default settings.

 ### Configuration Reference